-Credit unions are regulated and supervised at member-state level, but are nonetheless affected by European policy-making with respect to a number of issues:
+Although credit unions are regulated and supervised at Member State level, they are nonetheless affected by European policy-making with respect to a number of issues:

 Due to the difficulties most European credit unions would encounter to raise the regulatory initial capital requirements, Article 2 of the EU Directive on Capital Requirements (CRD) exempts credit unions in the Republic of Ireland, the UK, Poland and Estonia from the application of the CRD.
 Credit unions in these countries are instead subject to specific Credit Union Acts which guarantee a safe and sound regulatory framework.